CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade35to4.md

 	pgo delete cluster <clustername>

-IMPORTANT NOTES:
+{{% notice warning %}}

 Please note the name of each cluster, the namespace used, and be sure not to delete the associated PVCs or CRDs!

+{{% /notice %}}

 ##### Step 2
 Delete the 3.5.x version of the operator by executing: